384th Air Refueling Squadron: KC-135 era

 The 384th went through a series of assignment changes in the early 1990s due to organizational changes in the Air Force.
 The implementation of the Objective Wing organization brought the flying elements of the 384th Wing together under the 384th Operations Group.
 In June 1992, SAC was disestablished and its refueling units were transferred to Air Mobility Command (AMC).
 As a result, the squadron was separated from the 384th Bomb Wing and assigned to the 19th Operations Group.
 This assignment lasted until 1994, when AMC assumed control of McConnell and the squadron was assigned to the 22d Operations Group.
-The squadron's personnel and eqiupment and was withdrawn at the end of September 2016 and the squadron remained at McConnell as a paper unit as the 22nd began its conversion to the Boeing KC-46 Pegasus.
+The squadron's personnel and equipment was withdrawn at the end of September 2016 and the squadron remained at McConnell as a paper unit as the 22nd began its conversion to the Boeing KC-46 Pegasus.

 The squadron moved to Fairchild Air Force Base, Washington on 23 March 2017, there it once again was manned and equipped.
 The date was chosen because it was the 73d anniversary of the squadron's first combat mission during World War II.